grandzero/clever-wallet/README.md

 ## Usage

+1. Visit the [Clever Wallet Demo](https://clever-wallet.vercel.app/) or your locally running instance.
-1. Connect your Starknet wallet (e.g., ArgentX) to the application.
+2. Connect your Starknet wallet (e.g., ArgentX) to the application.
-2. Use the chat interface to interact with your wallet.
+3. Use the chat interface to interact with your wallet.
 Some example commands:
    - "What's my ETH balance?"
    - "Send 0.1 ETH to 0x1234..."
    - "Simulate a transaction to swap 10 USDC for ETH"